Furry Dance: "The Floral Dance"

 In 1911 Katie Moss, a London composer visiting Helston, observed the Furry Dance and joined in the dancing herself in the evening.
 On the train home she wrote words and music of a song about her experience, calling the song "The Floral Dance".
 She quotes the Furry Dance tune in the piano accompaniment to the chorus – though altering the melody in two bars.

 This song was soon published by Chappell & Co., and first performed by baritone Thorpe Bates the same year.
 The first recording was made by Peter Dawson on the Zonophone label in 1912.
 It has since been recorded by many other artists.
 A bass baritone version of the song was recorded by Inia Te Wiata and was released posthumously in a collection called "Just call me Happy".

 In 1976 the Brighouse and Rastrick Brass Band recorded an arrangement of the Moss song made by their musical director Derek Broadbent.
 By Christmas 1977 half a million copies of the record had been sold, and it was only kept from the top position in the Christmas charts by Paul McCartney's "Mull of Kintyre".
 In January 1978 a vocal version by Terry Wogan accompanied by the Hanwell Band reached number 21 on the UK singles chart.
 Wogan did not include the last verse (the climax of the story) in this recording.

 Similar customs

 Similar customs can be found in, amongst other places, Biewer, a district of Trier, Germany, where the annual "Schärensprung" takes place and in Echternach, Luxembourg.
-There are also similarities with the 'Obby 'Oss festival in Padstow, Cornwall, and with similar events in Minehead, Somerset, and Combe Martin in Devon.
-A Flora Dance takes place through the narrow streets of Fowey, Cornwall during its annual Regatta Week in the third week of August.
+There are also similarities with the 'Obby 'Oss festival in Padstow, Cornwall, and with similar events in Minehead, Somerset, and Lympstone and Combe Martin in Devon.
+A Flora Dance takes place through the narrow streets of Fowey, Cornwall during its annual Regatta Week in the third week of August and through Perranporth by local school children until as recently as the early 1990’s.